 - Naturalistic Speech Intelligibility Intervention: Therapy occurs during a natural activity that a child typically plays.
 There is no direct teaching or cueing.
 A child's errors are recasted by the SLP (Camarata, 2010).

 - Identification tasks: This is also a type of speech sound perception training.
-The child is presented with correct and incorrect productions of their target sound and the child identifies which are correct and incorrect.
+The child is presented with correct and incorrect productions of the target sound and the child identifies which are correct and incorrect.

 ALL therapists will use cues to elicit a correct production.
 CORRECT use of cueing is essential for a successful therapy program.
 The goal is to fade these techniques to increase independence and generalization.
 Below are common cues.